Yuta Someya

-Yuta Someya (染谷 悠太, Someya Yūta) is a Japanese former professional footballer who played as a centre-back.
+Yuta Someya (染谷 悠太, Someya Yūta) is a Japanese former professional footballer, He is the currently coach for J1 League club Kashiwa Reysol. who played as a centre-back.
 Someya came up through the youth teams of FC Tokyo and represented Ryutsu Keizai University in the Japan Football League.
 He then went on to play over 300 games throughout his professional career, playing for Kyoto Sanga, Cerezo Osaka and Kashiwa Reysol.
 He retired from playing at the end of the 2022 season and took up a role as a coach in Kashiwa Reysol's academy.